-Problem with this watch?
+What problem with this watch?
 That it is quite complicated to buy the correct model: there are many replicas, although the truth is that the vast majority are of good quality.
 Now we give a few tips to get your purchase right.
 But first a little history of the SeaGull 1963 Watch.

 By order of the Chinese government, a nationwide initiative was launched in early 1955 to establish a watch industry in the north of the country.
 That year they managed to manufacture the Wuxing (Five Stars), a simple and handmade watch, which only managed to reach a very limited production.

 A few years later, in 1958, the Sea-Gull Watch Group was created in the city of Tianjin.
 The Tianjin Watch Factory took over the production of various mechanical and electronic movements.
 It is the largest industrial producer of watches and movements in China.